 A stop-loss order is an investment term.
 The definition from Investopedia:

 An order placed with a broker to sell a security when it reaches a certain price.
 A stop-loss order is designed to limit an investor’s loss on a security position.

-I’ll provide a simple explanation of how a stop loss order works.
-At the time of this post Apple (AAPL) is $430 a share.
-Let us say you did your research and you believe the stock will go up $100, so you buy a share.
+I’ll provide a simple explanation of how a stop-loss order works.
+At the time of this post, Apple (AAPL) is $430 a share.
+Let us say you did your research and you believe the stock will go up by $100, so you buy a share.
 However, you accept the possibility you might be wrong and the stock could drop by $100 a share.
-But you don’t want to lose $100, so you set a stop loss order for $400.
+But you don’t want to lose $100, so you set a stop-loss order for $400.
 If the stock drops to $400, it automatically triggers a sale.
 You’ve limited your losses to $30.

 Hedging and the Fructose vs. Glucose Debate

-In nutrition, there is a huge debate between which form of carbohydrate is superior.
-Paul Jamient believes glucose is better.
+In nutrition, there is a huge debate about which form of carbohydrate is superior.
+Paul Jaminet believes glucose is better.
 Andrew Kim sides with fructose.
 Both are extremely smart and they disagree with each other.
 What is the average person to do?

 There are 4 possible ways to “invest” in this debate:

 - Side with Paul Jaminet.
 Consume primarily safe starches and limit fruit and sugar carbs.

 - Side with Andrew Kim.
 Favor fruits and limit starches.